benjann/dstat/README.md

 Main changes:

+    27sep2025 (version 1.5.1)
+    - dstat summarize: theil, b_theil, w_theil, and gw_theil now have argument
+      -nozero-; default is nozero=1 which is consistent with previous behavior; set nozero to 0 if you want to include observations equal to zero in the computations

     26sep2025 (version 1.5.0)
     - dstat summarize:
       o now skips computations and sets the result to 1 if X and Y are the same